University of Rhode Island: Rankings

-Academic Ranking of World Universities ranks URI for 51-75 globally for Oceanography in 2021.
+Academic Ranking of World Universities ranks URI for 51-75 globally for Oceanography in 2023.

 Admissions

-The average incoming freshman at the Kingston campus for the fall of 2017 had a GPA of 3.54 and an SAT score of 1178 (out of 1600) (with ACT scores converted to SAT scale).
+The average incoming freshman at the Kingston campus for 2025 had a GPA of 3.76 and an equivalent SAT score of 1265 (on a 1600 scale, with ACT scores converted accordingly).

 Student clubs

-URI has 18 club sports teams consisting of around 600 athletes.
-Club sports the school offers include soccer, tennis, equestrian, ultimate frisbee, volleyball, field hockey, wrestling, crew, gymnastics, lacrosse and sailing, amongst others.
+URI has 21 club sports teams, including crew, equestrian, field hockey, gymnastics, ice hockey, lacrosse, pickleball, rugby, sailing, soccer, swimming & diving, tennis, ultimate, volleyball, and wrestling.
 These teams travel and compete against other intercollegiate programs in the country.
 URI also has 20+ intramural sports, including volleyball, badminton, dodgeball, and soccer.
 The intramural sports allow students to compete in tournaments and games with other students on campus.

 URI also has over 300 student organizations and clubs.
 The university's student newspaper, The Good Five Cent Cigar, was founded in 1971.
 It is also home to several Greek-lettered organizations.

 Athletics

 The University of Rhode Island competes in 16 intercollegiate sports.
-The university is a member of the Atlantic 10 Conference and the Colonial Athletic Association in the NCAA Division I Football Championship Subdivision.
+The university is a member of the Atlantic 10 Conference and the Coastal Athletic Association in the NCAA Division I Football Championship Subdivision.

-The Rhode Island Rams men's basketball competes in the Atlantic 10 Conference, and has appeared in the NCAA "March Madness” Tournament a total of 10 times since its first appearance in 1961.
+The Rhode Island Rams men's basketball competes in the Atlantic 10 Conference, and has appeared in the NCAA "March Madness" Tournament a total of 10 times since its first appearance in 1961.
 Two of these ten appearances occurred during the 2017 and 2018 seasons.

 Athletic facilities include the Ryan Center, Keaney Gymnasium, Meade Stadium, Mackal Field House, Tootell Aquatic Center, Bradford R. Boss Arena, URI Soccer Complex, Bill Beck Field, and URI Softball Complex.